Spirits of Clay

 Dogu – the enigmatic, beautifully-sculpted clay figurines found abundantly throughout japan – have fascinated archaeologists for over a century.

-Dr Simon Kaner's research into these artefacts led to major exhibitions at the British Museum and the Sainsbury Centre for Visual Arts, and in July 2016 saw the world's first formal twinning of two archaeological sites: Grime's Graves in Norfolk and the obsidian mines of Nagawa.
+Dr Simon Kaner's research into these artefacts led to major exhibitions at the British Museum and the Sainsbury Centre, and in July 2016 saw the world's first formal twinning of two archaeological sites: Grime's Graves in Norfolk and the obsidian mines of Nagawa.

 Archaeologists are normally tasked with uncovering and explaining the secrets of humanity's past – but even when these defy easy interpretation, their discoveries can strengthen academic links with cultures across the globe, enhance public understanding of the lives of our ancient ancestors, and even spark artistic inspiration.